 This is just like tip number two above, but you are requesting the anchor text on another Website to link to the appropriate page on your site (not just the homepage.)

-If you need to build links quickly or don’t have the time to dedicate to requesting links yourself, you can use a service that does “3 way linking.”
+If you need to build links quickly or don’t have the time to dedicate to requesting links yourself, you can use a service that does “3-way linking.”
 It’s the ideal “set it and forget it” option without worrying about reciprocal links being tracked.
-A service called 3 Way Linker (http://www.3WayLinker.com) is one of several that do this nicely and affordably.
+A service called 3 Way Linker (https://www.3WayLinker.com) is one of several that do this nicely and affordable.